dalong0514/readnotes/20190106计算原文/2019116AutoCAD-Platform-Customization/2019116AutoCAD-Platform-Customization0203.md

-# Chapter 13 Calculating and Working with Values
+# 0203.
+Calculating and Working with Values

 Many of the standard AutoCAD® commands perform a lot of calculations as they are used from the user interface, but much of this work is shifted to you as a programmer when you work with AutoLISP®.
 AutoLISP supports a variety of functions that allow you to perform basic and complex math calculations, manipulate numeric or string values, and work with the elements contained in a list.
 I cover working with lists in Chapter 14,「Working with Lists.」